Bambus1208/STM-S-box/README.md

-# STM S-Box
+# STM S-box
 This repository contains implementations from my bachelor thesis titled "A Proper Evaluation of Self-Timed Masking."
-The main goal of this thesis is to thoroughly investigate the security provided by Self-Timed Masking (STM) techniques.
+The main goal of this thesis is to thoroughly investigate the security provided by Self-Timed Masking (STM)[SBB+22] techniques.
 Self-Timed Masking is an advanced cryptographic technique designed to improve the resistance of cryptographic operations to side-channel attacks, in particular to power analysis attacks such as Differential Power Analysis (DPA).

 In this repository you will find several implementations that demonstrate the use of STM in cryptographic S-boxes.
 These implementations are tested and evaluated using side-channel analysis (SCA) techniques to measure their effectiveness against these attacks.